StarRocks/starrocks/docs/loading/Stream_Load_transaction_interface.md

 This topic describes the Stream Load transaction interface and how to load data into StarRocks by using this interface.

+> **NOTICE**
+>
+> You can load data into StarRocks tables only as a user who has the INSERT privilege on those StarRocks tables.
+If you do not have the INSERT privilege, follow the instructions provided in [GRANT](../sql-reference/sql-statements/account-management/GRANT.md) to grant the INSERT privilege to the user that you use to connect to your StarRocks cluster.

 ## Description

 The Stream Load transaction interface supports using an HTTP protocol-compatible tool or language to call API operations.
 This topic uses curl as an example to explain how to use this interface.
 This interface provides various features, such as transaction management, data write, transaction pre-commit, transaction deduplication, and transaction timeout management.